DeGefen/BigData/content/Questions/Questions.md

 - C) Index Database
 - D) File Database
 ?
-- Amswer: A) Graph Database
+- Answer: A) Graph Database
 Explanation: Graph databases are a type of NoSQL database, along with key-value, document, and wide column stores.
 See: [[NoSQL]]
 <!--SR:!2025-07-28,1,168-->